5GenCrypto/obfuscation/code/README.md

 If this succeeds, you should now be able to test it as follows:

-> sage indobf/run.py obf --test-circuit circuits/and.circ --secparam 8
+> sage indobf/run.py obf --test-circuit circuits/and.circ --secparam 8 --verbose

 This should print out a bunch of stuff, and take no more than 5 seconds to run.
 The important part is at the bottom, where with any luck you should see the word